miguelsndc/vault/Zettelkasten/Max-min Problems and Least Squares.md

 ---
 tags: calculus
 ---
-## Optimization Problems (Maximization / Minimization) of functions of several variables

 Let's figure out how to use [[Level Curves, Partial Derivatives and Tangent Plane|partial derivative]]s to handle optimization problems, partial derivatives monitor changes of a multivariable function choosing one to differentiate with respect to, while treating the others as constant. $\frac{\partial f}{\partial x}=f_{x}$

 **Approximation Formula**